ckcks12/electron-vue-boilerplate/README.md

 # electron-vue-boilerplate
 Simple.
 All we need is just like this "simple" boilerplate.

+# What is this another version of fucking shit '*-boilerplate'?
+Yeah I know there are too many **complex** and **DIRTY** boilerplates but you should admit that this is the awesome **super simple** boilerplate.
+IF YOU DON'T, BRING YOUR FUCKING FREAKY SUCKS TO ME.

+# Why do you insist that it is simple?
+- No fucking HMR with cumbersome develop server setting
+- Also no fucking configurations such as webpack.whatever.config.js *OMG how there you*

+and there are more reasons but , annoying

 # How to use
 It's simple too.
 ```bash